opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

   const focusEditButton = (node) => editButtonPressed && node.focus()
 ```

 We just have to define the `node` variable to be of `HTMLElement` type.
+In the two lines indicated above, replace the first instance of `node` with `node: HTMLElement`.

+### actions.js

-Next we'll take care of the `action.js` file.
-Just rename it to `action.ts` and add the type of the `node` parameter.
-It should end upt like this:
+Next we'll take care of the `actions.js` file.
+Just rename it to `actions.ts` and add the type of the `node` parameter.
+It should end up looking like this:

 ```typescript
 // actions.ts